FourierFlows/GeophysicalFlows.jl/docs/src/modules/multilayerqg.md

  ## Examples

- - `examples/multilayerqg_2layer.jl`: A script that simulates baroclinic eddy turbulence growth and equilibration of the Phillips 2-layer model..
+ - `examples/multilayerqg_2layer.jl`: A script that simulates baroclinic eddy turbulence growth and equilibration of the Phillips 2-layer model.